AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/determining-software-requirements.md

 ## Managing software dependencies in Python with conda

-We strongly recommend using conda to manage dependencies for any module written primarily in Python.
+We strongly recommend using [conda](https://docs.conda.io/en/latest/) and [`conda-lock`](https://conda.github.io/conda-lock/) to manage dependencies for any module written primarily in Python.
 These instructions assume you have already [installed conda and set up your base environment](STUB_LINK conda technical setup).

 ### Module-specific conda environments